5 Things I Learned From Being A Nanny In Tokyo

 I was surprised at how often — in a harmonious society like that of Japan — people continued to just press past.

 One Japanese station attendant noticed my daily struggle and started offering his assistance.
 “Helping?” he would say, by way of an offer, and sweep up the stroller.
 Unfortunately, he was the only person who ever offered.
 I was surprised at how often — in a harmonious society like that of Japan — people continued to just press past.
-I resolved to always help if I saw someone in my shoes in future.
+I resolved to always help if I saw someone in my shoes in the future.

 I also came to understand why parents in Tokyo put their babies in carriers.
 As I watched young moms get on and off trains and buy groceries with their babies snugly tucked against their chests — while I manhandled a stroller — I wished my 3-year-old was small enough to be carried, too.